-Added together it means you’re probably paying 3.0% to 4.5% more than the XE rate when you use your credit card to make a transaction in foreign currency (though about 1% of that, the ‘spread’ is unavoidable even at a money changer).
+Added together it means you’re probably paying 3.0% to 4.5% more than the XE rate when you use your credit card to make a transaction in foreign currency (though about 1% of that, the ‘spread’ is unavoidable, even if you use a money changer before your trip).

 As you’re paying more for overseas spend with a credit card than you would be using cash from a money changer, you’re effectively ‘buying’ the miles you receive for these transactions.